The Text-to-SQL Accuracy Cliff: Why Deterministic Compilers Beat LLM Guessing

 Where Colrows sits

 Colrows is built on the premise the benchmarks keep confirming: the accuracy is in the context, so the context should be infrastructure.
 The semantic graph - versioned, typed, multi-scope - captures the meaning the cliff studies found missing: governed metric definitions, proven join paths, entity identity across systems, policies.
 Every question compiles through it: intent → context resolution → constrained planning → governed execution, with compile-time governance and dialect-perfect SQL out the other side.
 And because the graph is built and maintained autonomously with drift detection, the structure that closes the cliff does not become a second modeling backlog.
+Learn more about how Colrows positions against the accuracy cliff in our pricing and product tiers.

 The cliff is not a model problem wearing a data costume.
 It is a context problem wearing a model costume.
 Fix the context.
 Not the model.